takomo-io/takomo-docs/docs/stack-properties/depends.md

 ## Usage in configuration

+`depends` property can be defined in:

+- blueprint configuration files
+- stack configuration files

+### Blueprint config file

+When `depends` property is defined in a blueprint configuration file:

+- its value is inherited by stacks that extend the blueprint

+### Stack config file

-`depends` property can be defined only in stack configuration files.
+When `depends` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value completely overrides the value inherited from the blueprint
+- otherwise, its value is used as is

 ## Requirements